-Swamp milkweed grows as a herbaceous perennial, hardy in USDA Zones 3 through 6.
-Blooms come in shades of soft mauve to pink to reddish-violet or occasionally white.
+The blooms of swamp milkweed come in shades of soft mauve to pink to reddish-violet or occasionally white.
 Five nectar cups form a crown on five small petals, ideal for intricate pollination.
 By autumn, narrow pods reveal flat brown seeds attached to the white tufts characteristic of all milkweeds.

-Like most milkweed species, they are clump-forming.
+Like most milkweed species, swamp milkweed is clump-forming.
 Sturdy, upright clumps grow on stems four to five feet tall and two to three feet wide.
 Leaves grow in pairs, stiff, taper-pointed, and lance-shaped.
 Sometimes the edges of a leaf turn inward and upward.

 |Botanical Name||Asclepias incarnata|